LeonBrindley/Warp-Coursework-2/README.md

+# 4B25 Coursework 4 - Accelerometer-Based Activity Classifier with Uncertainty Estimates
+# Name: Leon Brindley
+# College: Gonville and Caius
+# CRSid: lpb32

+This project determines the number of steps taken by an individual over a 10-second period.
+It then infers whether they are stationary, walking or running from this.

 # Baseline firmware for the [Warp](https://github.com/physical-computation/Warp-hardware) family of hardware platforms
 This is the firmware for the [Warp hardware](https://github.com/physical-computation/Warp-hardware) and its publicly available and unpublished derivatives.
 This firmware also runs on the Freescale/NXP FRDM KL03 evaluation board which we use for teaching at the University of Cambridge.
 When running on platforms other than Warp, only the sensors available in the corresponding hardware platform are accessible.